Fitted Wardrobes Cost

 Many people may be in the dark about what installing fitted wardrobes entails, so we've broken it down into a step-by-step guide to help you understand what is involved when installing fitted wardrobes.

-2. The next step will vary depending on whether you have bought the materials pre-cut and measured, or whether the installer is working with the raw materials at the time of fitting.
-Either way, the materials will be prepared ready to be installed.
+• The next step will vary depending on whether you have bought the materials pre-cut and measured or whether the installer is working with the raw materials at the time of fitting.
+Either way, the materials will be prepared and ready to be installed.

-3. Next, the frame of the wardrobe will be built.
-This sturdy frame will act as the bones to the cabinet and will be fixed to the wall and ceiling to provide the shape and structure of the fitted wardrobe.
+• Next, the frame of the wardrobe will be built.
+This sturdy frame will act as the bones of the cabinet and will be fixed to the wall and ceiling to provide the shape and structure of the fitted wardrobe.

-4. After this, the frame will be firmly fixed to the floor as well; this can be tricky if you have any flooring other than wooden.
+• After this, the frame will be firmly fixed to the floor as well.
+This can be tricky if you have any flooring other than wooden.

-7. Lastly, any internal features will be added and completed before the job is finished.
-Each of these stages can take varying lengths of time depending on what challenges the installer comes up against.
-Some installers may have developed their preferred installation techniques in a similar way, so don't think they're mistaken by not following the steps outlined here!
+• Lastly, any internal features will be added and completed before the job is finished.
+Each of these stages can take varying lengths of time depending on the challenges the installer comes up against.
+Some installers may have developed their preferred installation techniques in a similar way, so don't think they're mistaken for not following the steps outlined here!

 Can I Install Fitted Wardrobes Myself?

-We would advise you to use a licensed and experienced professional for a job as important as this one, as even the slight miscalculation can throw the entire project into turmoil.
+We would advise you to use a licensed and experienced professional for a job as important as this one, as even a slight miscalculation can throw the entire project into turmoil.

 Choosing Fitted Wardrobes

-We've put together a pro's and con's list for the most popular fitted wardrobe options to help you choose the wardrobe that best suits your needs.
+We've put together a pros and cons list of the most popular fitted wardrobe options to help you choose the wardrobe that best suits your needs.

 These are probably the most popular options with fitted wardrobes.
 They really add a classy look to whatever room they are installed in, and certainly make the room look like a larger space.